ksator/microservice-test-junos-configuration/README.md

 - does a commit check
 - get the diff between running and candidate configuration
 - renders the candidate configuration
-- rollbacks 0 the candidate configuration.
+- rollbacks 0 the candidate configuration

 So no commit is done on the devices

 This microservice: